JesusArrazola/jessar/README.md

 - If an invalid URL is provided for shortening, the API will return an appropriate error message.
 - If an invalid or non-existent code is provided for expansion or redirection, the API will return an error message indicating that the URL could not be found.

-## Rate Limits

-The API has rate limiting in place to prevent abuse.
-Users exceeding the rate limits will receive a response with an appropriate error message.

-## Conclusion

-With the URL Shortener API, you can easily shorten, expand, and redirect URLs using simple endpoints.
-This can be useful for sharing long URLs in a concise manner.